mipear/KPArt/README.md

 ## Colours

 Due to the purpose of Kevin Pearse Art being to showcase and promote the artist's work, colour has been particularly paid attention to.
 It was important to the artist that the presentation of colours was simplistic in order to emphasise the artwork itself.
 At the same time, it was significant for the colours to feel cohesive to the artist's work.
 To meet these needs, the website has used a palette of colours only from the hero image of the page.
-This was done using the website [Coolors.co]'s (https://coolors.co/image-picker) feature as seen below:
+This was done using the website [Coolors.co's](https://coolors.co/image-picker) feature as seen below:
 ![Hero Image Colour Palette](docs/readmeimages/colours.png) As so much of Kevin Pearse's artwork featuring nature and, more specifically, the sea, two shades of blue has primarily been used within text.
 This use of colour encourages the user's association between the website and nature, nature and art, and is representative of the artist who says in the About Me that he paints plein air.